IanLDias/Modern_Slavery_Documents/README.md

     - Calculates the TF-IDF of each document and compares document similarities
     - Makes a list of the most and least relevant document.
 Found in TF-IDF sklearn.ipynb
 3) Identifying companies at risk
+    - Testing knowledge graphs for information extraction and linkage (6th April)